 ODE accepts TIM messages and other metadata parameters for broadcasting TIM messages via the REST API interface.
 The ODE accepts data elements in JSON format from which a fully formed ASN.1 compliant J2735 TravelerInformation message will be constructed and sent to an array of RSUs.
 The RSUs must be specified in the TIM broadcast message received by the ODE.
 In addition to the RSU devices, the TIM message is also deposited to the US DOT Situation Data Warehouse (SDW) from which the SiriusXM satellites will pull from and broadcast to vehicles that are not within range of RSUs.
 SDW parameters are also specified in the TIM REST interface.
 Please refer to the Swagger file documentation for details of a TIM REST interface.

-Outbound TIM to SDW Websocket Setup
+Outbound TIM to SDW Setup

+Option 1: Websocket Interface

 ODE Configuration: Update the effective application.properties file with username and password for Webapp2/sdw.
 Substitute your username and password for <SDWUSERNAME> and <SDWPASSWORD>, respectively.